willchan8/SendMo/README.md

 - Allow users to login and logout
 - Allow users to create additional nodes
 - Use the Synapse "View User Transactions" API to update "transaction" state rather than adding response data from the "Create Transaction" API
+- Encrypt sensitive information such as passwords and account numbers
+- Persist user login info in a database
+- Add a transaction chart